Meet Our Team

 Mary Kaye has a degree in special education from the State University College at Buffalo in New York State and has been involved in education for forty-five years.
 Her experience includes private, public, and homeschooling, as well as being a licensed NILD educational therapist since 2001.
 She enjoys Mexican food, decorating, traveling and spending time with her four children and eight grandchildren.
 Working with students to reach that "Aha" moment is one of her greatest joys.

 Sue has worked with public, private, home schooled, and college students since becoming an educational therapist in 2011.
 Sue is a Holistic Nutritionist, certified by American Fitness Professionals and Associates.
 She also completed a health coaching course through Dr. Josh Axe’s Institute of Nutritional Leadership.
 Her educational background includes study in English, education, and several different languages.
 She spent six and a half years as a radio announcer and interviewer.

 Jeannie is an NILD professionally certified educational therapist.
 She completed her M.Ed in exceptional student education/educational therapy through Southeastern University.
 She is a graduate of Erskine College with a degree in English.
 Prior to becoming an educational therapist, Jeannie enjoyed traveling with her husband who played baseball professionally.
 Jeannie has been married to her husband, Eric, for 28 years and they have two sons.
 One of her sons is a former DTI student.

 Sharon joined Discovery Therapies in 2018.
 She has an M.Ed. from the University of Florida and taught elementary school for 11 years.
 Since leaving public education in 2005, she has been homeschooling her two children and teaching classes to other homeschooled children.
-She recently completed Comprehensive Orton Gillingham reading training and is currently pursuing her NILD professional certification.
+She recently completed Comprehensive Orton Gillingham reading training as well as her NILD professional certification.
 In her spare time, she enjoys baking, reading, watching TV, and playing board games with her husband and children.